 - The anchor antenna should be placed 15cm from any wall, ceiling or metal object to avoid interfering reflections.
 In our reference set-up we accomplish this by using these 3D printed stands.
 In the repository click “Raw” and then choose “save as” and save the file as a stl file.

-In our reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.
-This gives good accuracy in X, Y and Z.
+In our 6 anchor reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.

 Powering the anchors